deanoko/cse15l-lab-reports/labreport4.md

 ---

- 3. Run the tests, demonstrating that they fail.
+3.Run the tests, demonstrating that they fail.

 - `cd lab7 <enter> bash test.sh <enter>`